Capstone-Bangkit-2022/Cloud_Computing/README.md

 # Cloud_Computing
 ## Who is the Cloud part in here ?
-  Let me introduce you to the team :
+  ### Let me introduce you to the team :
-    1. Hafid Endar Nugroho
+  1. Hafid Endar Nugroho (C7007F0751) - [Github](https://github.com/HEN19)
-    2. Andru Fathan Ridzqullah
+  2. Andru Fathan Ridzqullah (C7262F2278)

 ## Cloud Architecture design
 ![Untitled](https://user-images.githubusercontent.com/96034033/173257058-1f7c2e0a-c3b6-40e9-b720-ed3d2b351005.png)

-Aplication API deployed in google cloud run for make it easier when there are future developments to push new features without tuning off the service, it is cheaper and belongs to the latest technology
+Aplication API deployed in google cloud run for make it easier when there are future developments to push new features without tuning off the service, it is cheaper and belongs to the latest technology.
+The APi deployed on different cloud run service to handle the classification model and UI handler.

 ## Google Cloud Pricing Calculator
 https://cloud.google.com/products/calculator/#id=3980c88d-1a0c-49e4-aa5b-05c6a6f4f520